The Walled Garden Project

 At almost eight acres in size, the walled garden is one of the biggest in Britain and everything we grow within its walls has a use whether it's lavender for essential oils, apples for cider or fresh vegetables for the café kitchen.

 The Vegetable Gardens

-Vegetable production is at the centre of the walled garden project.
-Our focus is on providing fresh seasonal produce for our on-site cafe café but we sell direct to local businesses and to our garden visitors via our Potting Shed Shop.
+Vegetable production is at the centre of The Walled Garden project.
+Our focus is on providing fresh seasonal produce for our on-site café, but we sell direct to local businesses and to our garden visitors via our Potting Shed Shop.
 We have four large vegetable beds, each one bigger than a standard allotment, which we crop in rotation to avoid the build up of pests and diseases.
 We grow over 200 different varieties of vegetable from seed every year; carrots, beetroot, pumpkins, squash, cabbages, kale, potatoes, peas and beans, you name it we grow it along with perennial crops such as asparagus and globe artichokes.